 5. What we called a resistor if a transmitter is connected to a resistor instead of an antenna?

 Explanation: If a transmitter is connected to resistor not antenna than it is called dummy load.
 Such a load is used for testing purposes to set the parameters of the transmitter, as it would have behaved in presence of an actual antenna.

 6. A class D amplifiers is very efficient than other amplifiers.

-Explanation: Class D amplifier is also known as switching amplifier.
-It is operate as electronic switches, and not electric gain device which is commonly used in most amplifiers.
+Explanation: Class D amplifier is also known as a switching amplifier.
+It is operate as electronic switches, and not an electric gain device which is commonly used in most amplifiers.
 It also has high power conversion efficiency unlike other amplifiers.

 7. The carrier is suppressed in ________